larsdouweschuitema/workshop-frontend-minor/README.md

 - Expose local servers over secure tunnels to the public internet using `ngrok`
 - Git hooks `husky`
 - CSS extraction on production using `mini-css-extract-plugin`
+- Simulate backend REST API using `json-server` and `faker`
+- Run client and server concurrent using `concurrently`

 ## Contributing